SAP-samples/ui5-typescript-walkthrough/steps/01/README.md

 ```

 > 📝 **Note:** <br>
-> In this tutorial step, we focus on addingg the absolute minimum configuration to the app descriptor file.
+> In this tutorial step, we focus on adding the absolute minimum configuration to the app descriptor file.
 In certain development environments you might encounter validation errors due to missing settings.
 However, for the purposes of this tutorial you can safely ignore these errors.
 In [Step 10: Descriptor for Applications](../10/README.md) we'll examine the purpose of the file in detail and configure some further options.

 ***